Reduce and reuse

 Find out about Streetbank, a local enterprise that brings neighbours together by sharing items, ideas and initiatives.

 Here are some ideas of how you can reuse your items:

 - Garden waste and composting – find out how to get a discount on a compost bin.

-- Real nappies – find out how to claim a £45 voucher by coming to one of our Nappy Natters.
+- Real nappies – find out how to claim a £45 voucher by coming to our Nappy Natters sessions.

 - Swap events – swap your unwanted baby items, clothes, shoes, books, toys, bags, CDs and DVDs.

 - Clothes, shoes and textile reuse and recycling – donate to charity or organise your own 'Swishing' party.